zendesk/maxwell/docs/docs/producers.md

 ## Passing options to kafka
-Any options given to Maxwell that are prefixed with `kafka.` will be passed directly into the Kafka producer configuration (with `kafka.` stripped off).
+Any options present in `config.properties` that are prefixed with `kafka.` will be passed into the Kafka producer library (with `kafka.` stripped off, see below for examples).
 We use the "new producer" configuration, as described here:
 [http://kafka.apache.org/documentation.html#newproducerconfigs](http://kafka.apache.org/documentation.html#newproducerconfigs)